alis0nc/netflix-no-ipv6-dns-proxy/README.md

 `dnsmasq.conf` (changing `$IP` to the server's LAN IP) to fix this.
 Note that this will not work when dnsmasq is serving multiple different DHCP ranges, unless you use an IP address that is reachable from all of those networks.

-## Installation

-Clone this repository into `/opt/netflix-no-ipv6-dns-proxy`.
-(You can clone as any user, but the server must be run as root in order to bind to port 53.)

-Run the following commands to install the systemd service:

-    cp /opt/netflix-no-ipv6-dns-proxy/netflix-no-ipv6-dns-proxy.service /etc/systemd/system/
-    systemctl enable netflix-no-ipv6-dns-proxy.service
-    systemctl start netflix-no-ipv6-dns-proxy.service

-If you don't want to have to keep the unit file up to date manually, you can symlink it (`ln -s`) if your version of systemd works with symlinked unit files, or hardlink it if `/opt/netflix-no-ipv6-dns-proxy` and `/etc/systemd/system` exist on the same volume.

-If you're using a system that's not using systemd, install the init script and start the service as follows:

-    cp netflix-no-ipv6-dns-proxy.init /etc/init.d/netflix-no-ipv6-dns-proxy
-    update-rc.d -n netflix-no-ipv6-dns-proxy defaults
-    service netflix-no-ipv6-dns-proxy start

-If you're using launchd (eg: macOS), install the launchd.plist and load the service as follows:

-    sudo cp com.github.cdhowie.netflix-no-ipv6-dns-proxy.plist /Library/LaunchDaemons
-    sudo launchctl load -w /Library/LaunchDaemons/com.github.cdhowie.netflix-no-ipv6-dns-proxy.plist